JacobSoderblom/krypin/adapter-sdk/README.md

 - Command handlers should validate capabilities (for example, `SwitchDescription::validate`) before mutating device state and publishing telemetry.
 - Use structured errors for recoverable issues (missing fields, unsupported commands) and let fatal initialization errors propagate from `init`/`discover`.
 - Avoid panics inside background loops; prefer returning an error so the caller can restart the adapter if needed.
+- Command subscription drops malformed payloads but logs decoding failures with the entity id to aid debugging.

 ## Capability registration